 Newcastle GP Services (NGPS) is the GP federation for Newcastle-upon-Tyne.
-We are a member organisation for 26 out of the 31 general practices in Newcastle, and support them to provide excellent clinical care and a positive patient experience.
+We are a member organisation for 26 out of the 31 general practices in Newcastle.
+We support them to provide excellent clinical care and a positive patient experience.

 NGPS are a skilled team of non-clinicians and clinicians with significant experience working in healthcare.
-We help practices work at scale across Newcastle, providing targeted and effective patient care and innovative methods of working to improve quality and efficiency.
+Our role is to help practices work at scale across Newcastle, providing targeted and effective patient care and innovative methods of working to improve quality and efficiency.

 We bid for and manage citywide and at scale contracts to improve patient care and deliver cost savings to our member practices.
-We work with 100s of partners and providers including Newcastle-upon-Tyne Hospitals NHS Foundation Trust, VOCARE and North East Ambulance Service NHS Foundation Trust, alongside the public sector, charities and the voluntary sector.
+We work with 100s of partners and providers including Newcastle-upon-Tyne Hospitals NHS Foundation Trust, VOCARE and North East Ambulance Service NHS Foundation Trust.
+Our work also includes partnerships with the public sector, charities and the voluntary sector.
 This work includes services such as social prescribing, and projects like our successful Pharmacy Hub.

-We also provide finance, HR and project management support for practices to free up their time to manage clinical services.
-We’ve supported the set up of primary care networks in Newcastle, providing advice and resource to practices across the city.
+We also provide finance, HR and project management support for practices.
+We’ve supported the development of primary care networks in Newcastle, providing advice and resource to practices across the city.